top of page

 Ok, so I am now doing Pine Pellets only.
 LOL.
 I just think it's the better natural choice.

 Another update- After many types of litters, I have switched to OKO clumping litter in pellets.
 This is really the best so far.
 Regular pine pellets disintegrate into saw dust and then become smelly.
 Very wasteful and costly to keep scooping out disintegrated litter.
 With the OKO clumping litter, you just scoop out the clumps.
 Link for Oko and Purina One for Kittens is on my BLOG section.
+New Update.
+We just started using World's Best Litter in RED bag.
+We like it.

 bottom of page